defaultnamehere/cookie_crimes/README.md

 This will print out a user's Chrome cookies.
 You don't need to have their password or be root to use it. nice nice nice nice nice.

+If you are not the kind of person who regularly gets the ability to execute code on other people's computers, you probably don't care about this.

 ## Features
 * Prints all Chrome cookies in sweet sweet JSON
 * Works without root or the user's password